disgoorg/disgo/README.md

 ### [DisGolink](https://github.com/disgoorg/disgolink)

-Is a [Lavalink-Client](https://github.com/freyacodes/Lavalink) which can be used to communicate with LavaLink to play/search tracks
+Is a [Lavalink-Client](https://github.com/freyacodes/Lavalink) which can be used to communicate with Lavalink to play/search tracks

 ### [DisLog](https://github.com/disgoorg/dislog)